The verb MANCARE explained

 When the person who misses something is explicit (is mentioned), the noun must be preceded by the preposition “a“:

-In all of the foregoing sentences Marco, Lucia and i miei amici are explicit.
+In all of the foregoing sentences Marco, Lucia and i miei amici are explicit (which means that they are ‘mentioned’)

-Just like in the present tense, mancare follows a different conjugation pattern with the passato prossimo.
+Just like in the present tense, mancare follows a different conjugation pattern in the passato prossimo.

 As you can see from the list above, the past tense combines three elements: